HOLBEIN NORTH AMERICA

 Katharine Monstream

 Katharine grew up in the flatlands of Connecticut and couldn’t wait to move to Vermont to ski.
-She studied at Green Mountain College and the University of Colorado in Boulder for her Sociology degree.
+She studied sociology at Green Mountain College and the University of Colorado Boulder.

 Katharine has been coloring for a living since 1988.
-She started out making hand made watercolor greeting cards, and in two years she sold over 15,000 -each one individually painted- to shops in New England.
-The next year, Montstream Studio started printing her images and she and her husband began selling the greeting cards nation wide.
+She started by making handmade watercolor greeting cards, and in just two years, she sold over 15,000 individually painted cards to shops in New England.
+The next year, Montstream Studio started printing her images, and she and her husband began selling the greeting cards nationwide.

-In 1989, her painting career took off after she had her first solo show at a favorite bar in Burlington, the Daily Planet.
-The images were of buildings, big gardens and the skyline of Burlington.
-Since then she’s had multiple exhibits in Vermont and focuses on her favorite subjects, the lake, mountains, snow, woods, swimming holes and Burlington’s iconic Moran Plant.
+In 1989, her painting career took off after her first solo show at her favorite bar in Burlington, the Daily Planet.
+The images were of buildings, large gardens, and the Burlington skyline.
+Since then, she’s had multiple exhibits in Vermont and focuses on her favorite subjects: the lake, mountains, snow, woods, swimming holes, and Burlington’s iconic Moran Plant.
 You can find the Montstream Studio & Gallery in Burlington, Vermont.

 Kate Perreault